-ThinkPrivacy is maintained by journalist, activist, and author Dan Arel along with contributors via GitHub.
-This site serves no ads, no cookies, and no traffic tracking software.
+ThinkPrivacy is maintained by journalist, activist, and author Dan Arel in partnership with privacytools.io, along with contributors via GitHub.
+This site serves no ads, no cookies, no affiliate links, and no tracking software.
 We have no idea who you are, and we want to keep it that way.

 Some things to know

-Every piece of software or solution on this site has been tested by Dan himself.
+Every piece of software or solution on this site has been tested by me personally.
 This site will only recommend software and tools we can stand behind.
 While developers can offer free trials or accounts to us, that won’t help them get listed.
 If we get a free account and it does not meet the site’s standards, it won’t be listed.

 In October of 2019, ThinkPrivacy joined the privacytools.io team to bring privacy to even more people.
 The focus of this site remains the same, to bring privacy apps and services to as many people as possible and make privacy accessible to everyone, not just the tech savvy.